-WhatsApp is the world’s most popular messaging app with a global user base of 1 billion people as of 2017.
+WhatsApp is the world’s most popular messaging app with a global user base of 1.5 billion people as of 2018.
 The app, which was acquired by Facebook in 2014 for $19 billion, has dominated the chat app market with its singular purpose, lack of advertisements, and commitment to privacy.
-Around the world, WhatsApp is used to keep up with friends and family, bargain with merchants, make restaurant reservations, conduct customer service, and connect like-minded groups of people among many other things.
+The problem is that because of the level of security WhatsApp offers, it has been banned in multiple countries.

 This level of privacy is excellent for users, but some governments and law enforcement agencies argue that it protects activists, journalists, dissidents, criminals, and terrorists who can use the app to secretly communicate.
 As a result, WhatsApp has been banned, either temporarily or permanently, in 13 countries according to Freedom House: